Manueldavis1999/manueldavis/README.md

 is completely restricted from anyone other than authorized person.
 These are not accessible to those outside the network,as they are not storing the data online.

-• ***Offer control over server hardware:*** Instead of having to ask a cloud storage company to upgrade their storage plan or add new features , the company can simply do the upgrades themselves.

 ## Why on- premises storage may not be the best option?